PJungkamp/yoga9-linux/README.md

 The [0007-Add-IdeaPad-Usage-Mode-driver.patch](kernel-patches/0007-Add-IdeaPad-Usage-Mode-driver.patch) can emit a `SW_TABLET_MODE` switch event to automatically enable the on-screen-keyboard and screen-auto-rotation in some desktop environments (e.g.
 KDE Plasma & GNOME).
 This should preferably be fixed in `iio-sensor-proxy` using the hinge sensor data.
+There is now an equivalent upstream driver for the tablet mode switch in the linux kernel.
 - There are a lot of special sensors built in next to the camera.
 These can be used to get the proximity from the screen and ambient light brightness.
 Lenovo calls this collection of sensors 'Lenovo Intelligent Sensing' and exposes them as 'custom' Intel ISH HID sensors to the system.
 The ambient light sensor above the keyboard is also responsible fot the automatic keyboard backlight setting.